| 發表內容: 轉貼.........

 failure

-By SIN-MING SHAW
+By SIN-MING SHAW Chinese premier Zhu

-Rongji once called Chen Shui-bian's presidency a
+Rongji once called Chen Shui-bian's presidency a"joke."
+Outside China, conventional

 wisdom increasingly seems to agree.